250MW of Solar Power - My Time at Clir Renewables

 Introduction

-I cringe to look back on that moment, but receiving an offer to intern at Clir Renewables for the summer of 2021 was one of the happiest instants of my university education.
+I cringe to look back on that moment, but being accepted to intern at Clir Renewables for the summer of 2021 was one of the happiest instants of my university education.

 I had built up a non-trivial quantity of power systems and software experience from my work in UBC’s IEEE branch, from my contributions to the UBC Solar engineering design team, and from my past co-op experiences.
 I resolved to make my last co-op term count: I must get a job in renewables by May.

 I contacted a former colleague who was working at Clir, and he invited me to send the company my resume.
-I sat the interview with several renewable energy analysts, passed it, and on a cold evening in April, I got an offer in my e-mail.
+I sat the interview with several renewable energy analysts, passed it, and by April, I received an offer.

-I wish that this was a story of resounding triumph, but this is more of a story of walls, fog, tunnelling, and the occasional breakthrough.
+I wish that this was a story of resounding triumph, but this is more of a story of walls, fog, diversion, and the occasional breakthrough.

 The Renewable Analytics Co-op